-Chapter Twenty-Three

-Audits and Program Reviews
+Chapter Twenty-Three Audits and Program Reviews (Return to Table of Contents)

 Federal regulations require the Financial Aid Office to have its records and student files audited at least once every two years.
 Each audit must cover the time period since the last audit.